viamrobotics/docs/docs/components/input-controller/_index.md

 ### Control your robot with an Input Controller with Viam's Client SDK Libraries

-Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam app guide](/manage/app-usage/) for app-specific guidance.
+Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries.

 The following example assumes you have a controller called "my_controller" configured as a component of your robot.
 If your input controller has a different name, change the `name` in the example.